mathybit/mathybit.github.io/_posts/2018-10-20-adversarial-neural-crypto.md

 P(\text{1 bit correct}) = \frac{1}{2}
 \$$

 chance of guessing that bit correctly.
-Under the assumption of independent bits in the ciphertext, the probability of guessing the entire message correctly would be
+Under the assumption of independent guesses for each ciphertext bit, the probability of guessing the entire message correctly would be
 \$$
 P(\text{all bits correct}) = \pr{\frac{1}{2}}^{16} = 0.0015 \%
 \$$
-which is much worse than Eve's actual performance.
+which is significantly worse than Eve's actual performance.

 It is interesting to analyze the performance of Eve when keeping Alice-Bob frozen. *Figure 3* shows two such scenarios: